yogsototh/yblog/multi/blog/Rational-Web-Framework-Choice.md

     })();
 // ]]></script>

+I didn't had the courage in explaining in what the scoring system is good.
+Mostly, if you use product instead of sum for the score you could use power of $e$ for the values in the matrix.
+And you could see the matrix as a probability matrix (each line sum to 1).
+Which provide a slighly better intuition on whats going on.

+Remember only that values are exponential.
+Do not double an already big value for example the effect would be extreme.

 ## Conclusion

-Please, remember all of this is based as most as I could on objective data.
+All of this is based as most as I could on objective data.
-Also the choice method seems rather rational.
+The choice method seems both rather rational and classical.
 It is now up to you to edit the score matrix to set your needs.

-Also consider it took me a while to end up with this.
-And I know in the current state there are many flaws.
+I know that in the current state there are many flaws.
-But I am quite happy my scoring system had chosen the framework I choosen for myself before.

-Also some remarks on playing with different values.
-Java frameworks score quite well, if popularity matter more than expressiveness.
-Furthermore yesod score very good even if you don't consider robustness.
+But it is a first system to help make a choice rationally.

+I encourage you to go further if you are not satisfied by my method.

-Of course the source code for the matrix shouldn't be too hard to read.
+The source code for the matrix shouldn't be too hard to read.
+Just read the source of this webpage.
 You could change the positionning of some frameworks if you believe I made some mistake by placing them in some bad clusters.

-I didn't had the courage to make this change possible using an user interface.
-So feel free to copy the js contained in this page (inline) and to make your own chooser.
+So I hope this tool will help you in making your life easier.